MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 ### Error UnableToInitializeLakeDueToUserError

 The error, **UnableToInitializeLakeDueToUserError** indicates that the **Export to Data Lake** service can't connect to a storage account or [the application](#appid) doesn't have the required access to the storage account.
-To try and resolve the issue:
+To resolve this issue, try the following:

 - Validate that the secret values stored in the key vault are valid and correct.
 For more information, see [add secrets to the key vault](#addsecrets).
-- Validate that the AAD app you have requires access to the storage account.
+- Validate that the Azure Active Directory (Azure AD) app you have requires access to the storage account.
 For more information, see [Grant access control roles to applications](#grantaccess).

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]